deoxxa/astarisx/README.md

 ```

 ##Running the example application
 The example application is a good starting place when figuring out how things work.
-So to get it running, navigate to the `./example` directory and run the following commands.
+To get it running, navigate to the `./example` directory and run the following commands.

   ```
   $ npm install